muratk3n/thirdwave/en/tweets/2020/week25b.md

 ---

-Remember a tweet exch, dude named Chris was protesting a someone's name bcz it was Islam, saying 'it is overtly religious', then someone responds, "Okay, CHRISTIAN".
+Remember a tweet exch, dude named Chris was protesting someone's name bcz it was Islam, saying 'it is overtly religious', then someone responds, "Okay, CHRISTIAN".
 Some funny shit.

 ---